-- 1. The date on the notification is incorrect.
-The application was made valid on 11/02/2022 when the State Growth owners consent was received.
-The Interim Planning Scheme was in force at that time and so the application has been assessed under that scheme. - intended 2.
-See performance criteria assessment of the Rural Resource Zone. - 3.
-See performance criteria assessment of Rural Resource one. - 4.
-See performance criteria assessment of Rural Resource zone. - 5.
-The two year period is a guide only and the Natural Values Report was considered to be in currency, notwithstanding comments noted in the performance criteria assessment. - 6.
-The Biodiversity Code exempts boundary fencing from consideration. - 7.
-See performance criteria assessment of the Biodiversity Code. - 8.
-See performance criteria assessment of the Road and Railway Assests Code.

-- reducing the number of lots will lessen this impact. - 7.
-The Natural Values Report is deficient in many areas of assessment of threatened flora and fauna and has not provided any measure to protect areas in the high biodiversity areas. - 8.
-The applicant has stated the accesses are existing while the Traffic Impact Assessment sates they are new so the acceptable solution has not been met. - The impact on adjoining properties with high conservation values has not been considered.

-The planning scheme does not consider the impact on conservation value son adjoining properties.

-- 1. The land has high priority biodiversity values and no long-term protection has been proposed. - 2.
-The application has not demonstrated compliance with E10.8.1P1. - 3.
+reducing the number of lots will lessen this impact.
+7. The Natural Values Report is deficient in many areas of assessment of threatened flora and fauna and has not provided any measure to protect areas in the high biodiversity areas.
+8. The applicant has stated the accesses are existing while the Traffic Impact Assessment sates they are new so the acceptable solution has not been met.
+9. The impact on adjoining properties with high conservation values has not been considered.
+9. The planning scheme does not consider the impact on conservation value son adjoining properties.
+Representation 2 Response The land has high priority biodiversity values and no long-term protection has been proposed.
+The application has not demonstrated compliance with E10.8.1P1.
 The application has not demonstrated compliance with 26.5.1 P1 as no whole farm management plan has been provided and the "bee keeping report" is not an example of a "non agricultural rural resource use as demonstrated by a business plan".

-- 1. See performance criteria assessment of the Biodiversity Code. - 2.
-See performance criteria assessment of Biodiversity Code. - 3.
+See performance criteria assessment of the Biodiversity Code.
+See performance criteria assessment of Biodiversity Code.
 See performance criteria assessment of the Rural Resource Zone.

-- 1. While each lot contains the minimum required area they fail to provide sufficient useable area to support use and development consistent with the zone and natural values of the site. - The "business plan" provides a plan for a plan.
-The plan provides no information as to the commercial viability of bee keeping and merely suggests that bee keeping could be undertaken. - 3.
+Representation 3 Response While each lot contains the minimum required area they fail to provide sufficient useable area to support use and development consistent with the zone and natural values of the site.
+The "business plan" provides a plan for a plan.
+The plan provides no information as to the commercial viability of bee keeping and merely suggests that bee keeping could be undertaken.
 The application is intended to function as residential lots which is apparent from the Bushfire Assessment and Traffic Impact Assessment.

-- 1. See performance criteria assessment of the Rural Resource Zone. - 2.
-See performance criteria assessment of the Rural Resource Zone. - 3.
-See performance criteria assessment of the Rural Resource zone and Road and Railway Assets Code. - 4.
-See previous representation response. - 5.
-See performance criteria assessment of the Road and Railway Assets Code. - 6.
-See performance criteria assessment of the Historic Heritage Code.
+See performance criteria assessment of the Rural Resource Zone.
+See performance criteria assessment of the Rural Resource Zone.
+See performance criteria assessment of the Rural Resource zone and Road and Railway Assets Code.
+See previous representation response.
+See performance criteria assessment of the Road and Railway Assets Code.
+See performance criteria assessment of the Road and Railway Assets Code.
+See performance criteria assessment of the Road and Railway Code.

-- 4. The Natural Vales Report is out of date and has not adequately addressed the requirements of the Biodiversity Code. - The Traffic Impact Assessment suggests clearing of land on the north side of Lake Leake Road which has not been considered by the Natural Values report. - 6.
-No assessment has been provided of the heritage place.
-The historical pattern of subdivision and the historical connection between the land and any buildings on it is a consideration.

-- The Natural Values Report is out of date and understates the importance of the highly threatened vegetation on the property. - 2.
-The proposal indicates building sites but does not guarantee protection of any natural values and there are significant areas of endangered grasslands in these areas.

-- 1. See performance criteria assessment of Biodiversity Code. - 2.
-See performance criteria assessment of Biodiversity Code.
+R (Response 1.
+See performance criteria assessment of 2. and understates the importance of the highly threatened vegetation on the property.
+The proposal indicates building sites but does not guarantee protection of any Biodiversity Code.
+2. See performance criteria assessment of Biodiversity Code.